Christopher Fry: Major works

-His next plays were translations from French dramatists: The Lark, an adaptation of Jean Anouilh’s L'Alouette ("The Lark"), in 1955; Tiger At The Gates, based on Jean Giraudoux’s La guerre de Troie n'aura pas lieu, also in 1955; Duel of Angels, adapted from Giraudoux's Pour Lucrèce, in 1960; and Judith, also by Giraudoux, in 1962.
+His next plays were translations from French dramatists: The Lark, an adaptation of Jean Anouilh's L'Alouette ("The Lark"), in 1955; Tiger At The Gates, based on Jean Giraudoux's La guerre de Troie n'aura pas lieu, also in 1955; Duel of Angels, adapted from Giraudoux's Pour Lucrèce, in 1960; and Judith, also by Giraudoux, in 1962.

 Although Fry lived until 2005, his poetic style of drama began to fall out of fashion with the advent of the Angry Young Men of British theatre in the mid-1950s.
-Despite working mainly for the cinema in the 1960s, he continued to write plays, including Curtmantle for the Royal Shakespeare Company in 1962, and A Yard of Sun – the fourth in his seasonal quartet – at the Nottingham Playhouse in 1970.
+Despite working mainly for the cinema in the 1960s, including scripts for Ben Hur, Barabbas, and The Bible: In the Beginning..., he continued to write plays, including Curtmantle for the Royal Shakespeare Company (1961).

-Curtmantles (1962) plot deals with Henry II of England and his conflict with Thomas Becket.
+Curtmantles plot deals with Henry II of England and his conflict with Thomas Becket.
 A Yard of Sun (1970) is set just after World War II at the time of the famous annual horse race Palio di Siena in the streets of Siena.

 After the success of his post-war plays Fry bought Trebinshwn, a fine Regency house in Breconshire.
-When living there he used to walk over the hill behind the house, the Allt, to Llansantffraed church, where the 17th-century poet Henry Vaughan is buried, and Vaughan's poetry was a strong influence on him.
+When living there he used to walk over the hill behind the house, the Allt, to Llansantffraed church, where the 17th-century poet Henry Vaughan is buried; Vaughan's poetry was a strong influence on him.

-During the next ten years, he concentrated on further translations, including Henrik Ibsen’s Peer Gynt and Edmond Rostand’s Cyrano de Bergerac which were produced at the Chichester Festival Theatre.
+During the next ten years, Fry concentrated on further translations, including Henrik Ibsen's Peer Gynt and Edmond Rostand's Cyrano de Bergerac, which were produced at the Chichester Festival Theatre.